dancancro/great-big-example-application/README.md

 If you want to debug server-side code, install [Visual Studio Code](https://code.visualstudio.com/).
 This project has the configuration to use VS Code for debugging.

+If you want to Dockerize your app, go [here](http://www.dzurico.com/dockerize-angular-application) to setup Docker.

+Install [PhantomJS](http://phantomjs.org/download.html).
+It's used by Docker.

 ## Make it go
 This is a standard angular-cli generated application so you can use all of the ng XXX commands to manage the application.